Switzerland's International Cooperation in the Field of Mediterranean Research

 A theme of central importance in recent years has been investigations into the pollution of the seas with the collaboration of the United Nations Environment Program and UNESCO.
 State-of-the-art informatics technology has enabled the inclusion of underwater topography in the numerical simulation of currents.

 Cooperation with CIESM is for the landlocked country of Switzerland of great value.
 Switzerland finances around 4.36% of the total CIESM annual budget (ca. 1.3M €/year).

 The State Secretariat for Education, Research and Innovation SERI is responsible for the financial participation of Switzerland.
-Daniel Ariztegui of the University of Geneva and president of the Commission for Oceanography and Lymnology COL represents Switzerland on the CIESM board, at the congress and at the general assembly.
+Nathalie Dubois from the ETH Zurich and president of the Commission for Oceanography and Lymnology COL represents Switzerland on the CIESM board, at the congress and at the general assembly.